DCC-EX/dcc-ex.github.io/docs/reference/developers/hal.rst

 IODevice defines the overall base class interface, which is implemented in each HAL device driver class.
 The class GPIOBase implements functionality that is common to, and inherited by, the drivers for GPIO input/output modules (MCP23017, MCP23008 and PCF8574).
-Consequently, the drivers for those modules are relatively simple and just include the device-specific commands for reading and writing to the module’s registers.
+Consequently, the drivers for those modules are relatively simple and just include the device-specific commands for reading and writing to the module's registers.

 Command Reference